storj/docker-registry/README.md

 docker push localhost:9999/elek/herbstag
 ```

-The image will be storared in the Storj bucket
+The image will be stored in the Storj bucket

 The driver is also available in this PR: https://github.com/distribution/distribution/pull/3638